SyXo/winscripts/README.md

   rd
   ```
 ### cp2rd
 scp  a local file to a remote device.
+Uses scp's r flag, which allows copying folders.
 Requires some configuration
   - Get pem file for remote device and set PEM_FILE in script to that file's location
   - set DEVICE to the device's username and ip addres e.g (pi@10.0.0.2)